varnish/Varnish-Book/varnish_book.rst

    There is much more to explain about ``varnishtest``, but before that, you must learn more about the fundamentals of Varnish.
    We will introduce new concepts and make a more advanced use of ``varnishtest`` as we progress in the book.

+.. bookmark
+..
+TODO for the author: Add vtctrans

 Configure Varnish
 -----------------